fals3bool/fals3bool/README.md

 More about me:
 - :tired_face: I'm currently trying to pass the exams but also learning LWJGL, some frameworks like Spring & Assembly.
 - :coffee: Love coffee.
-- :sunrise_over_mountains: My favorite place: [Plazoleta Doña Catalina de la Vega](https://goo.gl/maps/sp7PmeRoAqiWfFcR7 "Plazoleta Doña Catalina de la Vega")
+- :evergreen_tree: My favorite place: [Plazoleta Doña Catalina de la Vega](https://goo.gl/maps/sp7PmeRoAqiWfFcR7 "Plazoleta Doña Catalina de la Vega")